Glazed Apple Danish Braid

 - Heat the butter in a nonstick skillet over medium-high heat.
 Add the apple mixture and cook, stirring often, until boiling.
 Reduce the heat to medium and continue to cook, stirring often, for another 3-4 minutes or until the apples are tender and the sauce has thickened.
 Remove from the heat and set aside to cool and thicken.

-- Remove a puff pastry sheet out of the freezer and thaw on the parchment-lined baking sheet.
+- Remove a puff pastry sheet from the freezer and thaw on the parchment-lined baking sheet.

 - Bake for 25-30 minutes, or until golden brown and puffed up.
 Remove from the oven and cool on a cooling rack.